dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Content_Providers/README.md

 ### How to protect our Data:

-We need to encrypt and decrypt the data, so when we save into content provider we have to encrypt and when we read we have to decrypt.
+We need to encrypt and decrypt the data, so when we save the data to content provider it has to be encrypted and has to be decrypted before we read it.

 1- Update MaiActivity.java in “contentProvidershacker” to be like this